 Looking back from this ridge, you see the heavily-wooded Oakland Hills; in contrast, ahead of you are the grassy open hills of the East Bay.
-Ramage Peak is the distinctive small peak that looks like a mesa from this angle; it's on private land and can't actually be reached from the (somewhat misleadingly named) trail.
+Ramage Peak is the distinctive small peak that looks like a mesa from this angle; it’s on private land and can’t actually be reached from the (somewhat misleadingly named) trail.
 The long ridge that rises up like a wall in front of you is Rocky Ridge.
-The trail changes from singletrack to dusty ranch roads and it gets a lot hotter and more difficult, with more up-and down than before.
+The trail changes from singletrack to dusty ranch roads and it gets a lot hotter and more difficult, with longer and much steeper climbs than before.

 The road descends into a heavily-grazed grassy hollow, then climbs and passes right by a cow trough located directly under Ramage Peak.
-There's usually a herd of very relaxed cows hanging out by the trough.
+There may be a herd of very relaxed cows hanging out by the trough.

 A singletrack trail climbs away from the trough to a low ridge, then enters an attractive bay laurel grove.
 There’s a steep descent into a deep, shady canyon followed by a steep climb out of the canyon.
 As annoying as all the extra climbing is, this is actually one of the most scenic parts of the trail.